koehlma/momba/README.md

 This project is partially supported by the German Research Foundation (DFG) under grant No. 389792660, as part of [TRR 248](https://perspicuous-computing.science).

-Thanks to Sarah Sterz for the awesome Momba logo.
+Thanks to Sarah Sterz for the awesome Momba logo and Felix Freiberger for the creative name.